jieyu11/TthermalCouple/README.md

-convert Thermal couple data to ROOT format.
+Convert: Thermal couple data to ROOT format. do source run_all.sh